The Family Cookbook

 PREPARATION

-• In a medium bowl, mix pesto and breadcrumbs together until they form a coarse paste.
-Taste and add seasoning as necessary.
+• In medium bowl, mix pesto and breadcrumbs together until they form a coarse paste.
+Season to taste.

 • Place mahi-mahi portions on a large baking sheet.

-• Bake mahi-mahi at 375 for 12-16 minutes, until cooked through.
-Fish should reach an internal temperature of approximately 145 degrees fahrenheit.
+• Bake at 375 for 12-16 minutes, until cooked through.
+Fish should reach an internal temperature of approximately 145 degrees F.

 • Season tomatoes with salt and pepper to taste.

-• When tomatoes have begun to blister, give them a stir to turn them over so that the other sides can start to blister as well.
-Cook an additional 2-3 minutes without stirring, until tomatoes are softened and have charred and blistered on all sides.
+• When tomatoes have begun to blister, gently stir to turn them over to blister the other sides.
+Cook an additional 2-3 minutes, stirring minimally, until tomatoes are softened and have charred and blistered on all sides.

 • Heat oil in a medium, nonreactive skillet over medium heat.